 The Thursby Plantation home, dating from the height of the steamboat trade along the river in the 1880’s

-We saw numerous alligators, but they’re hard to capture, as they largely lay in the tall grasses or swim with their heads barely above water, and sink below water when you approach.
+We saw numerous alligators, but they’re hard to capture, as they largely lay in the tall grasses or swim with their heads barely above water, and sink below water when you approach (like submarines).
 There were a few big ones that splashed into the water as we approached, so we kept going!
 As we got back to Hontoon, there was a small alligator lounging on the dock across the river from the marina.

 The St. John’s is a very busy river, with pleasure craft, tour boats and a ton of rowers practicing up and down the water.